guillaumekoenig/mapred/README.md

 matter that the tree in C is unbalanced).
 Failing to guess, my next best lead would be to profile in detail both implementations.

+(I tried to cut the word from chunk with `unsafe {
+chunk.get_unchecked(start..oneafter) }` to avoid bound checking, but with limited improvement on execution speed)

 ## Passing references to threads in Rust